plooploops/windows-containers-AD/auth-examples/Scenarios-Read-Me/README-IIS.md

 Remote debug by installing VS debugger in the container.
 [Remote Debugging Notes](README-Remote-Debugging.md).

 # Sample Data

+We'll assume that we've set up the SQL server using the ARM template in the repo.
+There's a workaround for SQL Server acceess here: [SQL Server Setup Notes](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out?view=sql-server-2017
+).

 We're going to use the sample data that's included in the [script](../../AD/data/testdata.sql).
 Please populate SQL with the sample data, schema, and logins.